SteiningerSebastian/SteiningerScripts/Lab. Virtualization and DevOps.md

 - **Monitor:** Continuous monitoring is essential to track application performance, identify potential problems, and gather data for improvement.
 This involves collecting and analyzing logs, monitoring system metrics, and using tools like Prometheus and Grafana.

 This cyclical process emphasizes continuous improvement, with feedback from each stage informing and refining the subsequent ones.

->- **Automation:** DevOps heavily relies on automation throughout the entire lifecycle to improve efficiency, reduce errors, and accelerate delivery.
->
->- **Collaboration:** Effective communication and collaboration between development and operations teams are crucial for successful DevOps implementation.
->
->- **Continuous Improvement:** The DevOps lifecycle is iterative, with continuous feedback loops enabling teams to learn and improve their processes over time.

 ![DevOps Toolchain](./files/DevOpsToolchain.webp)